workadaptive/content/_articles/why-ides-solve-ai-memory-problem.md

 - AI: Modifies just the relevant lines in `scoring_rules.py`
 - Previous work: Untouched and preserved

-The file system is the memory.
+The file system's the memory.
 Nothing gets lost because nothing gets regenerated from scratch each time.

 ### **3. Research and Planning as External Memory**